Accessing the Site

 Permission to photocopy or republish excerpts from McGraw-Hill books and digital resources may be obtained by submitting a written request to McGraw-Hill Education’s Permissions Department.
 Please click here for further instructions.

-Full chapter citations in both AMA and APA format are automatically generated when clicking the “Generate a Citation” button at the top of any chapter page, as illustrated in the image below.
+Full chapter citations in both AMA and MLA formats are automatically generated when clicking the “Get Citation” button at the top of any chapter page, as illustrated in the image below.

 Methods of Access